apache/carbondata/docs/datamap/mv-datamap-guide.md

    property is inherited from parent table, which allows user to provide different tableproperties for child table
  * MV creation with limit or union all ctas queries is unsupported
- * MV datamap does not support Streaming
+ * MV does not support Streaming

 #### How MV tables are selected